fbpx Skip to main content

 Many Hands Make Light Work

-Now that 2017 has passed, and I look back over a year full of challenges, new beginnings.
-There were renovation and addition projects, new home projects, projects around the house.
-There are so many enriched relationships, fun family memories.
-Perhaps my favorite combined all of these into an event, so inspiring, that it will live with me long into the future and stands out as a remarkable example of the phrase ‘Many Hands Make Light Work.’
+Now that 2017 has passed, I look back over a year full of challenges and new beginnings.
+There were renovations and additions, new home projects, and projects around the house.
+There are so many enriched relationships and fun family memories.
+Perhaps my favorite combined all of these into an event so inspiring that it will live with me long into the future and stands out as a remarkable example of the phrase ‘Many Hands Make Light Work.’

-In August, I traveled with a group of close friends and colleagues for a service project to be built in White Sulphur Springs, WV, and to serve a community affected by a catastrophic flood, not even one year ago.
-We work together with the Appalachian Service Project (www.ASPHome.org) to build homes that are warmer, safer, and drier.
+In August, I traveled with a group of close friends and colleagues for a service project to be built in White Sulphur Springs, WV, and to serve a community affected by a catastrophic flood not even one year ago.
+We work with the Appalachian Service Project (www.ASPHome.org) to build warmer, safer, and drier homes.
 It is here that we confirm that many hands make light work.

-Our local Chicago team prepared wall components, enough for nine homes, cutting them to length, marking the stud, header, and sill locations with our unique system.
+Our local Chicago team prepared enough wall components for nine homes, cutting them to length and marking the stud, header, and sill locations with our unique system.
 Doing this enables any volunteer, regardless of their experience, to build each wall just the way a master carpenter would.
-We shipped these pieces, including all of the pre-cut components needed to assemble the walls to their future home in West Virginia.
+We shipped these pieces, including all the pre-cut components needed to assemble the walls, to their future home in West Virginia.

 This particular trip was unique, in that rather than shipping assembled walls, these components were to be assembled on-site by a group of volunteers.
 More than 350 volunteers were assembled by the Home Depot Foundation (https://corporate.homedepot.com/foundation).
 This service project is the finale following a two-day retreat for vendors and suppliers at the world-famous and historic The Greenbrier – America’s Resort (http://www.greenbrier.com).
 On a side note, The Greenbrier is also home to the, now de-classified, Bunker at The Greenbrier (http://www.greenbrier.com/Activities/The-Bunker/Bunker-Tours).
 This once top-secret US government relocation facility for Congress is a piece of living history and well worth the visit.